archmisha/mediarss/src/main/resources/readme.txt

 handle the case of a movie not out yet: Iron Man: Rise of Technovore (Video 2013) then there are no viewers yet and no point printing the warning

-in search hold on each show when it was being downladed scheduled last and if ended dont download if already was downloaded the only problem is the shows that not ended and not tracked and searching then will redownload schedule again if the last episode scheduled for after the search date - its ok no nneed to redownload schedule we are up to date enough if the last episdoe schedule was before the search date - problem not up to date - must go to internet when show becomes ended - download its full shchedule just in case so wont be any paar. and mark the dnload date what if the tracked shows schedule download job was broken and next time it runs we skipped an episode?
+what if the tracked shows schedule download job was broken and next time it runs we skipped an episode?

 about your schedule in the site i think it would be better user experience if the user could choose time zone for the series release.